OurFoodApp/charter/README.md

 This document describes the aims and operation of the OurFood application / workers' co-op.

+If you are interested in joining or contributing, please email kmfevllt0@gmail.com (until a better method is devised)

 ### The situation as of Monday April 27th, 2020

 **Food delivery applications** represent a large and increasing share of the methods people use to access food, whether it be applications like Instacart or Foodora.